angular/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/hero/hero-detail.component.ts" region="ctor" header="app/hero/hero-detail.component.ts (constructor)"></code-example>

-The `HeroDetail` component needs the `id` parameter so it can fetch the corresponding hero via the `HeroDetailService`.
+The `HeroDetail` component needs the `id` parameter so it can fetch the corresponding hero using the `HeroDetailService`.
 The component has to get the `id` from the `ActivatedRoute.paramMap` property which is an `Observable`.